Stomiidae

-Stomiidae! is a family of deep-sea ray-finned fish, including the barbeled dragonfishes, that live in all oceans in a wide range of depths.
-They are quite small, usually around 15 cm, up to 26 cm, and they exhibit a strong sexual dimorphism.
-These fish are apex predators and have enormous jaws filled with fang-like teeth.
-They are also able to hinge the neurocranium and upper-jaw system, which leads to the opening of the jaw to more than 100 degrees.
+Stomiidae is a family of deep-sea ray-finned fish, including the barbeled dragonfishes, that live in all oceans in a wide range of depths.
+They are quite small, ranging around 15 to 26 cm long, and they exhibit a strong sexual dimorphism.
+These fish are apex predators and have enormous jaws filled with fang-like teeth; their specially adapted neurocranium and upper-jaw system allows them to open their jaws to more than 100 degrees.
 This ability allows them to consume extremely large prey, often 50% greater than their standard length.